 Charltons Queen Royal Warrant renewed for a further 5 years.

-Charltons invests in a 350 KWp solar panel system producing 35% of the companies energy.
+Charltons invests in a 350 KWp solar panel system producing over 35% of the companies energy.
 A step towards being carbon neutral.